uuupah/11ty_neocities/src/art/artists.md

         <img src="https://64.media.tumblr.com/58dc482f170298c12f5cc36dbbdb61d7/tumblr_pg2e5cjqjG1v9vb5to1_500.png"/>
     </a>
 </div>
-i really love nobby's approach to minimally anthropomorphising their furry characters and how they like working with a variety of body shapes in general. the unfortunately seem to be on indefinite hiatus 😔
+i really love nobby's approach to minimally anthropomorphising their furry characters and how they like working with a variety of body shapes in general. they unfortunately seem to be on indefinite hiatus 😔
 <h3>the-very-worst-thing</h3>
 <a href="https://theveryworstthing.tumblr.com/">tumblr</a>
 <div class="two-columns">